yssaya/nngs_uec/README.md

 $ kill -9 xxxx

 Change admin password
- cd /home/name/go/cgf2021/share/nngssrv/players/a
+$ cd /home/name/go/cgf2021/share/nngssrv/players/a
 $ nano admin
 Password: admin

 Add this one line after Fullname.
 And restart nngs.
+Then you can login as admin with password "admin".
 ```

 # Some useful admin commands